-Did you know that a stroke (also known as a CVA or cerebral vascular accident) can result in a wide variety of long-term effects?
-These effects depend upon which part of the brain is affected.
+Did you know that a stroke (also known as a CVA or cerebral vascular accident) often results in a wide variety of long-term effects?
+These effects depend upon which parts of the brain are affected.

 Did you also know that many of these effects can be prevented or minimized with prompt medical treatment?
-There’s a small window of time during which some treatments need to be given in order for them to be effective.
-That’s why it’s so important for everyone to know the signs of a stroke.
+There’s a small window of time during which some treatments must be started in order for them to be effective.
+For this reason, everyone needs to know the signs of a stroke!

 First, let’s look at several common long-term effects of a stroke:

 - Paralysis or weakness on one side of the body

 - Emotional changes such as depression, frustration, anger, fear, and anxiety